daniel-e/papershelf/README.md

 papershelf
 ==========

-Papershelf is a Linux application to organize research papers.
+Papershelf is a Linux application to organize research papers, books and everything that is a PDF.

 Currently this version is in pre-alpha status and there is no package available.